MicrosoftDocs/win32-pr.pt-br/desktop-src/TermServ/imsrdpclientnonscriptable4-allowcredentialsaving.md

 ## <a name="property-value"></a>Valor da propriedade

-Define se a caixa de diálogo credenciais exibe uma caixa de seleção que habilita o salvamento de credenciais.
+Define se a caixa de diálogo credenciais exibe uma caixa de seleção que habilita a economia de credenciais.

 ## <a name="error-codes"></a>Códigos do Erro